-12th grade students who scored below Level 3 on the FCAT Mathematics Retake Test must receive remediation and must be placed in an Intensive Math course or be provided with supplemental instruction until the expectations are met or the student graduates from high school or is not subject to compulsory school attendance. (s.1008.25 (4)(d)F.S)
+12th grade students who scored below Level 3 on the FCAT Mathematics Retake Test must receive remediation and must be placed in an Intensive Math course or be provided with supplemental instruction until the expectations are met or the student graduates from high school or is not subject to compulsory school attendance. (c.1008.25 (4)(d)F.S)

 Students who meet the qualifications to use a concordant subject area score for the assessment requirement for graduation are not exempt from the remediation and PMP requirements.
 They must continue to receive remediation within an intensive mathematics course or be provided with supplemental instruction until the expectations are met or the student graduates from high school or is not subject to compulsory school attendance.
+For students entering the ninth grade after the 2011-12 school year, if a student has not passed (Level 3) the Algebra 1 EOC, the student will be afforded the opportunity to utilize a comparative score (97) on the Post-secondary Readiness Test (P.E.R.T.) in lieu of a passing score on the Algebra 1 EOC.